Skip to main content

 Important Notices:

-Risks include: the price of shares (“Shares”) in FP WHEB Sustainability Impact Fund, WHEB Sustainable Impact Fund or WHEB Environmental Impact Fund may increase or decrease and you may not get back the amount originally invested, for reasons including adverse market and foreign exchange rate movements.
+The price of shares (“Shares”) in FP WHEB Sustainability Impact Fund, WHEB Sustainable Impact Fund or WHEB Environmental Impact Fund may increase or decrease and you may not get back the amount originally invested, for reasons including adverse market and foreign exchange rate movements.
 Past performance does not predict future returns.
-The Fund invests in equities and is exposed to price fluctuations in the equity markets, and focuses on investments in mid-sized companies in certain sectors so its performance may not correlate closely with the MSCI World Index (the benchmark).
-For full risks, please see fund prospectus on www.whebgroup.com
+Any performance shown does not take account of any commissions and costs charged when subscribing to and redeeming shares.
+The Fund invests in equities and is exposed to price fluctuations in the equity markets and focuses on investments in mid-sized companies in certain sectors so its performance may not correlate closely with the MSCI World Index (the benchmark).
+For full risks, please see fund prospectus on www.whebgroup.com.
+This information is issued by Foresight Group LLP.
+We have exercised reasonable care in preparing this information including using reliable sources.
+However, we make no representation or warranty relating to its accuracy, reliability or completeness or whether any future event may or may not occur.
+The information (including the MSCI information) is intended for information purposes only and does not constitute or form part of any offer or invitation to buy or sell any security.
+Any opinions constitute our judgment as of the date published and are subject to change without notice.
+We do not offer legal, tax, financial or investment advice.
+The information should not be relied upon to make an investment decision.
+Any such investment decision should be made only on the basis of the Fund scheme documents and appropriate professional advice.

 WHEB Environmental Impact Fund